-- As of January 4th, drive thru/walk up hot lunches to go are available Monday, Wednesday, Friday from 10:30 a.m. to 12:30 p.m.
+- Drive thru/walk up hot lunches to go are available Monday, Wednesday, Friday from 10:30 a.m. to 12:30 p.m.
 No Saturday service.
 There will be no parking available during this time.

-- The Clothes Closet open by appointment only for services only.
-For urgent and critical need only.
+- Clothes Closet shopping open by appointment only.

 Family Soup Kitchen

 - Hot lunch service walk-up or drive thru on Monday, Wednesday, Friday 10:30 a.m. – 12:30 p.m.
 No charge, no questions, no parking during this time.

 Regular shopping times suspended.
 Critical needs will be met by appointment only; call (248) 332-6101.